Photography Business Plan PDF

 Your business goals need to be big ones, there’s no point in setting average goals, you have to push yourself if you want your photography business to be a success.

 Most people set goals once a year then rarely look at them again.
-Each year I set my 10 big 12 month goals then break those goals down into trackable 90-day goals I can work on each week.
+Each year I set my 10 big 12-month goals then break those goals down into trackable 90-day goals I can work on each week.

-I always print out my goals and have them pinned to my office wall, it’s no good just having them as a PDF or Word Document hid away in a file on your desktop that you rarely look at.
+I always print out my goals and have them pinned to my office wall, it’s no good just having them as a PDF or Word Document hidden away in a file on your desktop that you rarely look at.
 You need to keep reminding yourself where you are heading and take small steps each week to get to the bigger picture.

 I’ve put together a Goal Setting PDF that explains my 12 months and 90-day tracking routine you can download a copy of the PDF at my free resources page

-I hope you’ve found this Photography Business Plan PDF blog post useful, you might also like to read my blog on How to Get Your Photography Noticed which covers some great tips on social media and joint ventures with other business in your niche.
+I hope you’ve found this Photography Business Plan PDF blog post useful, you might also like to read my blog on How to Get Your Photography Noticed which covers some great tips on social media and joint ventures with other businesses in your niche.